Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/astro-paging-and-listing-by-category.md

   - TypeScript
 ---

-When you have blogs, articles, news, or similar collections of posts in Astro, you can generate paged lists of these items automatically.
+When you have blogs, articles, news, or other collections of posts in Astro, you can automatically generate listing pages for these items.
 The mechanism to do this involves two key components.

 - A file path that has one or more tokens
 - A `getStaticPaths` function that gives Astro the information needed to generate pages

 ## File path tokens

 Let’s call our collection “articles” for these examples.
-You don’t want one long list of articles, you want to provide pages of articles with the most recent ones first.
+You don’t want one long list of articles; it's better to provide pages of articles with the most recent ones first.

 You can create pages that will be found at the following addresses: